PaulDelamare/Diwe_back/README.md

 Run `node index`

+## Header

+- Don't forget to add the api key in x-api-key for all routes

 ## Authentication

 - The jwt token can be requested for authentication and the role can be verified